openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 However, for example, specific configurations, like multi-socket CPUs can deliver as high number of requests (at the same minimal latency) as there are NUMA nodes in the machine.
 Thus, human expertise is required to get the most out of the device even in the latency case.
 As explained in the next section, the only device-agnostic way to configure for the latency is [OpenVINO High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md).

 In the case when there are multiple models to be used simultaneously, consider using different devices for inferencing the different models.
-Finally, when multiple models are executed in parallel on the device, using additional `ov::hint::model_priority` may help to define relative priorities of the models (please refer to the documentation on the [OpenVINO supported devices](../OV_Runtime_UG/supported_plugins/Device_Plugins.md#features-support-matrix) to check for the support of the feature by the specific device).
+Finally, when multiple models are executed in parallel on the device, using additional `ov::hint::model_priority` may help to define relative priorities of the models (please refer to the documentation on the [matrix features support for OpenVINO devices](../OV_Runtime_UG/supported_plugins/Device_Plugins.md) to check for the support of the feature by the specific device).

 ### First-Inference Latency and Model Load/Compile Time
 There are cases when model loading/compilation are heavily contributing to the end-to-end latencies.